- Price: £500 / €560 / $560

 - Base: Sintered

 Why we chose the Gnu Barrett Snowboard: A full redesign and some freeride finesse gets added to one snowboarding’s most iconic women’s snowboards.

 A re-brand and re-build for the longest-running women’s pro-model snowboard, the Gnu Barrett (formerly B-Pro) beefs up the construction and gives it a more freeride focused shape for this winter.
 Not only does Barrett Christy have over 25 years of experience snowboarding as well as countless medals in everything from slopestyle to banked slaloms but she is also head of design for Gnu’s women’s snowboards.
-So, as you would imagine, the board that bears her name aims for the same high standards she did as a rider.
+So, as you would imagine, the board that bears her name aims for the same high standards she does as a rider.